Robert Michels

 Robert Michels (; 9 January 1876 – 3 May 1936) was a German-born Italian sociologist who contributed to elite theory by describing the political behavior of intellectual elites.

-Politically, he moved from the Social Democratic Party of Germany to the Italian Socialist Party, adhering to the Italian revolutionary syndicalist wing and later to Italian Fascism, which he saw as a more democratic form of socialism.
-His ideas provided the basis of moderation theory which delineates the processes through which radical political groups are incorporated into the existing political system.
+Politically, he transitioned from the Social Democratic Party of Germany to the Italian Socialist Party, endorsing the Italian revolutionary syndicalist group and later Italian Fascism.
+His ideas provided the basis of moderation theory which specifies the processes by which radical political groups are incorporated into an existing political system.
 Provided by Wikipedia

 Published 1969